faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 The debugger can use debugging information in the binary when it sees a crash to help us understand where the program has gone wrong.

-When a user sees your program crash, there is no debugger.
+When a user sees our program crash, there is no debugger.
 Instead, a crash report is generated.
 This comprises the machine addresses where the problem was seen.
 A later phase, called symbolification, can convert the addresses into meaningful source code references so long as an appropriate DSYM file exists.